 As we prepare for the 2026 elections, we want you to be prepared.
+With all of the federal elections coming up, a section about the electoral college has been included.
 In keeping with our mission statement, this guide, along with many other useful and informative publications and resources are included on our website.